 Middletown is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
-With a population of 20,372 people and four constituent neighborhoods, Middletown is the fifth largest community in Delaware.
-There's nothing like the smell of a brand new house, and in Middletown, you'll find that a large proportion of houses were recently built.
-New growth in residential real estate is an indication that people are choosing to move to Middletown, and putting down their money on brand new construction.
-Middletown’s real estate is, on average, some of the newest in the nation.
-Middletown does seem to be experiencing an influx of affluent people, because the median household income is $84,451.00.
+With a population of 20,876 people and four constituent neighborhoods, Middletown is the fifth largest community in Delaware.
+Much of the housing stock in Middletown was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Middletown economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Middletown, where the median household income is $84,451.00.

 Middletown is a decidedly white-collar town, with fully 85.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Middletown is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Middletown who work in management occupations (15.65%), office and administrative support (13.50%), and teaching (10.57%).